thedjinn/gitbot/README.markdown

 * First you must make a `config.yml` file so that GitBot knows where it should connect to.
 You can make a copy of the `config.yml.example` file and use that as a basis.

 * After that just run `gitbot.rb`.
 This will start the bot and its built-in webhook server.
+Alternatively, you can specify a different location for the config file with `gitbot.rb [config_file]`.

 * You can now add a webhook to a GitHub project.
 Use the following url: `http://server.com:5651/github`.